hughperkins/securewebcmd/README.md

 # securewebcmd
 Execute commands on a linux server through a webpage.
 Secured using md5 hashing.

+Security:
+* works with http or https
+* password protected
+* password not transmitted
+* you can use https, which provides protection against replay attacks, and encrypts traffic, in both directions

+Functions:
+* see history of commands run previously
+* view results of any command, currently running, or historic
+* results are persistent, even after server restart
+* uses nodejs, simple to install and run
+  * doesn't need apache etc ...
+* can kill jobs after starting them

 # How to use

 ```bash